akusuvanto/Software-Testing-Assignment/README.md

 ## Info

-Test coverage based on previously submitted test plan in part 1 of the assignmentm (Only files included in the test plan count toward coverage).
+Test coverage based on previously submitted test plan in part 1 of the assignment (Only files included in the test plan count toward coverage).